 Principals are a key in-school factor associated with student achievement.
 When principals leave, it can disrupt school progress, increase teacher turnover, and stall student achievement.
-The Learning Policy Institute and the National Association of Secondary School Principals are engaged in a joint project to increase awareness of this issue and identify and share evidence-based responses to help mitigate excessive turnover in the principal profession.
-The project involves research into the causes and consequences of principal turnover and developing policy recommendations to stem that turnover.
+The Learning Policy Institute and the National Association of Secondary School Principals engaged in a joint project to increase awareness of this issue and identify and share evidence-based responses to help mitigate excessive turnover in the principal profession.
+The project involved research into the causes and consequences of principal turnover and developing policy recommendations to stem that turnover.

 Funders